jeffreyguo/SS-Behat-quicksetup/README.md

 	      selenium2:
 	        browser: firefox

-You'll need to customize at least the `base_url` setting to match the URL where the tested SilverStripe instance is hosted locally.
 Overview of settings (all in the `extensions.SilverStripe\BehatExtension\Extension` path):

  * `framework_path`: Path to the SilverStripe Framework folder.
 It supports both absolute and relative (to `behat.yml` file) paths.